gfreewind/ExactTrie/README.md

 # Performance

+There are two kinds of Performance Tests.
+One is done between ExactTrie and IterMemcmp, another is performed between ExactTrie and HashMemcmp.

+The ExactTrie is better than IterMemcmp very much, and it could be good like HashMemcmp.
+When the hash is not averaged, it would better than HashMemcmp too.

 ## Concolusion

-The performance advantage of ExactTrie is increasing with the count and length of patterns, comparing with the memcmp one by one.
+The cost of ExactTrie match is almost not changed with increasing of the count and length of patterns.
-The cost of ExactTrie only increases a bit, while the cost of memcmp solution increases dramatically.

-## Performance Tests
-When find the hash bucket, need to memcmp the patterns in the bucket.
-So the performance test is done by comparing with the memcmp.
+## ExactTrie vs IterMemcmp

 The following is the result of performance test: